-- · Asking relevant questions and using different types of scientific enquiries to answer them - · Setting up simple practical enquiries, comparative and fair tests - · Making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers - · Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions - · Recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables - · Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions - · Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions - · Identifying differences, similarities or changes related to simple scientific ideas and processes - using straightforward scientific evidence to answer questions or to support their findings.
+- · Asking relevant questions and using different types of scientific enquiries to answer them - · Setting up simple practical enquiries, comparative and fair tests - Making systematic and careful observations and, where appropriate, taking accurate measurements using standard units, using a range of equipment, including thermometers and data loggers - · Gathering, recording, classifying and presenting data in a variety of ways to help in answering questions - · Recording findings using simple scientific language, drawings, labelled diagrams, keys, bar charts, and tables - · Reporting on findings from enquiries, including oral and written explanations, displays or presentations of results and conclusions - · Using results to draw simple conclusions, make predictions for new values, suggest improvements and raise further questions - · Identifying differences, similarities or changes related to simple scientific ideas and processes - $\cdot$ using straightforward scientific evidence to answer questions or to support their findings.

-Plants An nimals including humans.
-Forces and magnets Rocks Light ipils should be taught to: identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat identify that humans and some animals have skeletons and muscles for support, protection and movement.
-Pupils should be taught to: Pupils should be taught to: compare and group together different kinds of rocks on the basis of their appearance and simple physical properties describe in simple terms how fossils are formed when things that have lived are trapped within rock recognise that soils are made from rocks and organic matter.
-Pupils should be taught to: recognise that they need light in order to see things and that dark is the absence of light notice that light is reflected from surfaces recognise that light from the sun can be dangerous and that there are ways to protect their eyes recognise that shadows are formed when the light from a light source is blocked by a solid object transported within plants. they are attracted to a magnet, and identify some magnetic materials. · find patterns in the way that the size of shadows change. explore the part that flowers play in the life cycle of flowering plants, including pollination, seed formation and seed dispersal. describe magnets as having two poles predict whether two magnets will attract or repel each other, depending on which poles are facing.
+Plants Animals including humans.
+Forces and magnets Rocks Light Pupils should be taught to: · identify and describe the functions of different parts of flowering plants: roots, stem, leaves and flowers · explore the requirements of plants for life and Pupils should be taught to: identify that animals, including humans, need the right types and amount of nutrition, and that they cannot make their own food; they get nutrition from what they eat identify that humans Pupils should be taught to: compare how things move on different surfaces notice that some forces need contact between two objects, but magnetic forces can act at a distance observe how magnets Pupils should be taught to: compare and group together different kinds of rocks on the basis of their appearance and simple physical properties describe in simple terms how fossils are formed when things Pupils should be taught to: recognise that they need light in order to see things and that dark is the absence of light notice that light is reflected from surfaces recognise that light from the sun can be dangerous and that

+growth (air, light, and some animals have attract or repel each that have lived are there are ways to

+water, nutrients from skeletons and muscles other and attract trapped within rock protect their eyes

+soil, and room to for support, some materials and · recognise that soils recognise that

+grow) and how they protection and not others are made from rocks shadows are formed

+vary from plant to movement. · compare and group and organic matter. when the light from a light source is

+plant together a variety of blocked by a solid

+· investigate the way in everyday materials on object

+which water is the basis of whether · find patterns in the

+transported within they are attracted to way that the size of

+plants. a magnet, and shadows change.

+identify some

+magnetic materials.

+· explore the part that · describe magnets

+flowers play in the as having two poles

+life cycle of flowering · predict whether

+plants, including two magnets will

+pollination, seed attract or repel each

+formation and seed other, depending on

+dispersal. which poles are